 Social media advertising is just like the world of fashion: Fads come and go, but you still need to stay on top of the latest trends if you want to catch your target market's attention.
 Even if you don’t follow the trends, you should be aware of them.
-While traditional Facebook ads and Instagram ad campaigns can certainly drive traffic to your website or spur purchases, sometimes you have to push the envelope to stand out.
+While traditional Facebook ad and Instagram ad campaigns can certainly drive traffic to your website or spur purchases, sometimes you have to push the envelope to stand out.

 Short-form video content

 Short-form videos work well in social media advertising because the movement catches the eye while people are browsing and the short duration won’t lose their (already short) attention.
-In fact, according to Deloitte’s digital trends survey in 2018, 40% of U.S. adults spend more than one hour a week watching short-form video content on social media.
-And we’d be willing to bet that number has increased since then.

 You have about 2 seconds to catch their attention before they scroll on.
 Most people are happy to watch a short video that doesn’t require a huge time investment.
 Plus, video content is more interactive than a static image.